 - 9.1.
-We will communicate with you about your offer of a place on your Course using the contact details provided to UCAS or directly to the university. - 9.2.
+We will communicate with you about your offer of a place on your Course using the contact details provided to UCAS or directly to the University. - 9.2.
 The Material Information provided as part of your acceptance of an offer of a place on your Course, including these Terms and Conditions, will be available to you throughout the duration of your studies via our web catalogue accessible via our virtual learning environment, Learning Space. - 9.3.
 Once you have become a student (enrolled), we will communicate with you via a range of channels, depending on the type of information we need to provide.
 We will communicate via: - i.
 Your University email address.
 We expect you to check your University email account regularly and frequently both during and outside of term time.
-You may forward emails to a personal email account, but you will be required to use your University email account to send some communication/requests for some communications (e.g. requesting equipment loans);
+You may forward emails to a personal email account, but you will be required to use your University email account to send some communication/requests for some communications (e.g. requesting equipment loans).
+You should be aware that choosing to forward emails increases the chances that communication between you and the University is seen by third-parties (e.g. on a shared computer at home). - ii.

-- ii.
 Our virtual learning environment; - iii.
-The Falmouth.ac.uk website; - iv.
-The Falmouth University social media channels; - v.
-The phone numbers you provided at registration; - vi.
-By post to either your term-time or your home address.
+The Falmouth.ac.uk website and MyFalmouth App; - iv.
+The phone numbers you provided at registration; - v.
+By post to either your term-time or your home address. - vi.
+The Falmouth University social media channels may be used to post general messages to students in exceptional circumstances (e.g. a failure of our campus IT systems)